MacroConnections/replot-scatter/readMe.md

 ### Basic Usage
-In the simplest case, just supply data (as a Javascript array) and specify the keys associated with the values -:
+In the simplest case, just supply data (as a Javascript array) and specify the keys associated with the values:

 ```javascript
 render() {